discretize/discretize-guides/fractals/swampland/index.md

 <GridItem sm="8">
 ## Running the wisps

 Trigger the start event by walking to the three *Wisp Clefts* in the South.
 Wait for three players to be ready at each of the randomly spawned Wisps, usually indicated by typing `ready` in chat.
-Count down to go and deliver the Wisps to the Clefts within 30 seconds while avoiding <Condition name="Stun"/>, <Condition name="Immobile"/> and <Condition name="crippled"/> from the spike, wire and hunting traps on the ground.
+Count down to go and deliver the Wisps to the Clefts within 30 seconds while avoiding <Control name="Stun"/>, <Condition name="Immobile"/> and <Condition name="crippled"/> from the spike, wire and hunting traps on the ground.

 Learn and practice to jump over the emerging walls, for nearly every wall there is an easy spot to skip over it.